Governance and Leadership

 Structure

-The Articles and Bylaws Committee is composed of up to six, but no fewer than three, members of the AACSB board of directors.
-Committee members may serve a maximum of three one-year terms, which may run consecutively.
-One member is designated as committee chair by the vice chair-chair elect.
+The Articles and Bylaws Committee is composed of up to six, but no less than three, members of the AACSB Board of Directors.
+The composition of the committee should reflect AACSB’s regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
+Committee members may serve a maximum of three, one-year terms, which may run consecutively.
+One member is designated as committee chair by the vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made).
 In addition, one member is designated as committee vice chair who serves as chair in the absence of the committee chair.
-The committee composition should reflect AACSB's commitment to diversity and inclusion.Members

 Committee Chair